MinaSaad47/openapi-sdk-generator-demo/README.md

 # Open API SDK Generator Demo

-You know what is better than giving you **front-end** colleagues a hand-made postman collections :) ? the URL of you **back-end** Open API docs.
-You will not only give them a way to try you API quickly, will give them away to use it to generate the postman collection.
-Or even better generating client-side SDKs.
+You know what’s better than giving your **front-end** colleagues hand-made Postman collections? :) The URL of your **back-end** Open API docs!
+Not only does it give them a way to try your API quickly, but it also allows them to generate Postman collections—or even better, client-side SDKs.

-There are a lot of libraries/cli-tools that take your Open API URL and generate DTO types and Services you can use to call your back-end.
-Some of them integrate with you favorite state management libraries as well.
+There are many libraries and CLI tools that take your Open API URL and generate DTO types and services you can use to call your back-end.
+Some even integrate with your favorite state management libraries.

-In this post, I'll show how can create your own client with tanstack query hooks.
-I'll be using .NET as the back-end and ReactJS as the front-end.
+In this post, I’ll show how you can create your own client with TanStack Query hooks.
+I’ll be using .NET for the back-end and ReactJS for the front-end.

+---

-Since .NET 9 comes out of the box with Open API support, no need to do any thing about the back-end in in terms of installing libraries.
-Just generate a simple `webapi` project and add 2 controller endpoints (GET /products, POST /products)
+Since .NET 9 comes with Open API support out of the box, there’s no need to install extra libraries for the back-end.
+Just generate a simple `webapi` project and add two controller endpoints (`GET /products` and `POST /products`):

 ```cs
 [ApiController]